CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.10 meeting, event and training rooms.txt

 #### INF.10.A4 Planning of meeting, event and training rooms

 When planning meeting, event and training rooms, the location of the rooms SHOULD be taken into account.
-In particular, premises that are often used by visitors SHOULD NOT be located in parts of the building where confidential information is regularly processed.
+In particular, premises that are often used by visitors SHOULD NOT be located in parts of the building where confidential information is routinely processed.
 It should be determined for each room how confidential the information may be, which may be discussed or processed in the premises.

 #### INF.10.A5 Flying Wiring